Get insider access

 Sennheiser HD 600

-The Sennheiser HD 600 are better audiophile headphones than the Meze Empyrean as the Sennheiser have a much more neutral sound profile, which some users may prefer.
-While they struggle to reproduce a thumpy low-bass, their mid and treble ranges are much more accurate and flat.
+The Sennheiser HD 600 represent better value for audiophiles than the Meze Empyrean, given they offer a similar sound at a comparatively very modest price.
+While both headphones struggle to reproduce a thumpy low-bass, the Meze features a recessed treble range that can cause sibilants to sound flat and lifeless.
+By contrast, the Sennheiser have a more prominent treble response that can be useful in catching imperfections in audio.
+They also feature a more stable fit.
 However, if you're an audiophile who prioritizes a more high-end design, the Meze are significantly more comfortable and better-built.
+They also come with a sleek and very sturdy hard case.
 Their passive soundstage seems wider and as if sound is coming from speakers placed in the room around you rather than inside your head.

 Focal Clear Mg